z8kee/RAG-Agent/readme.md

 # TechRAGBot (RagBot)

-A small Retrieval-Augmented-Generation (RAG) demo focused on tech news with speech emotion detection and a Streamlit chat UI.
+A small Retrieval-Augmented-Generation (RAG) demo focused on tech news with speech emotion detection and a Streamlit chat UI (370 lines).

 ## Overview